By DAVID KEYTON, FRANK JORDANS and CHRISTINA LARSON

 One of three daughters, Bertozzi said she was “fortunate because I grew up with parents that were very supportive, evangelical almost, about having their girls participate in the sciences.”

-Bertozzi, whose research is supported by the Howard Hughes Medical Institute, which also supports The Associated Press’ Health and Science Department, said she was grateful for the energy and enthusiasm that a Nobel Prize win will inject into the field.
+Bertozzi, who is paid by the Howard Hughes Medical Institute, which also supports The Associated Press’ Health and Science Department, said she was grateful for the energy and enthusiasm that a Nobel Prize win will inject into the field.

 Meldal said he received the call from the Nobel panel about half an hour before the public announcement.
 “They … told me not to tell anyone,” he told the AP, adding that he just sat in his office, shaking a bit.
 “This is a huge honor.”